-To start with, my dad helped my Uncle Al get in the beauty industry.
+To start with, my dad helped my late Uncle Al get in the beauty industry.
 They even traveled together* for a while, and they had some great road warrior stories.

 *I’m not sure how my dad managed to stay focused when he worked with Uncle Al. Why?

-Because Uncle Al is hilarious.
+Because Uncle Al was hilarious.

 Next on the hit parade; my mom.